Updated: August 2014

 1998 In 1998, tit-for-tat killings between the MQM and its breakaway faction increased the level of violence in Karachi.

-2009 South Asia Terrorism Portal reported 11,585 deaths in 2009, marking a major upsurge in deaths from the previous year.
+2009 The South Asia Terrorism Portal reported 11,585 deaths in 2009, marking a major upsurge in deaths from the previous year.

-2007 International Crisis Group documented upwards of 1,300 deaths, at least 200 the result of suicide bombings.
-This figure included at least 350 civilian casualties.
-This data tends to be under-reported, so numbers were likely much higher.
-[Source: International Crisis Group, CrisisWatch monthly bulletins for 2007]
+2007 International Crisis Group documented more than 1,300 deaths, at least 200 from suicide bombings and at least 350 civilians.
+Actual numbers were likely much higher.

-2005 Between 700 and 1,000 people were killed throughout Pakistan.
+2005 Between 700 and 1,000 people were killed.

 2001 According to the South Asia Terrorism Portal, more than 250 people were killed in sectarian violence.